This Homemade Pumpkin Cheesecake is a Must-Make!

 This pumpkin cheesecake is the perfect holiday dessert!

 Making a cheesecake from scratch isn’t super difficult, and the result is a thousand times better tasting than store-bought.
-If you’re thinking of baking a pumpkin dessert for Thanksgiving, or sometime this fall, today I’m sharing a must-make pumpkin cheesecake recipe!
+If you’re thinking of baking a pumpkin dessert for Thanksgiving, I’m sharing a must-make pumpkin cheesecake recipe!

 Tips for making the BEST pumpkin cheesecake:

 - I used a 9-inch cheesecake springform pan for this recipe because the sides are deep and they will come off to reveal a perfect cheesecake after chilled.
-This helpful article via TasteOfHome.com has some tips to use other sized pans!
+This helpful article via TasteOfHome.com has some tips for using other sized pans.